akornatskyy/wheezy.validation/doc/userguide.rst

         'password': [required, length(min=8, max=12)]
     })

-:py:class:`~wheezy.validation.validator.Validator` in no way tied with object and/or class being validated, instead the only requirement is existance of attributes being validated.
+:py:class:`~wheezy.validation.validator.Validator` in no way tied to object and/or class being validated, instead the only requirement is existance of attributes being validated.